Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/unicode-overview/handout.md

 It also destabilizes symbol identity at part of the symbol level.

-It does not settle a more basic question:
+It also leaves a more basic question unresolved:

-what counts as the written word of SignWriting in a way that remains faithful to the writing system and usable in software
+how a written SignWriting word should be encoded so that it remains faithful to the writing system and usable in software

 That question is where the gap between symbol encoding and writing support becomes most obvious.